How to Sort Your Gmail Inbox by Sender, Subject, and Label

 If you end up giving Gmelius a try, it has several ways to personalize your inbox.
 They don’t relate to sorting messages but include other helpful possibilities.
 Since you know how to sort your inbox, why not do even more with this feature-rich app?

 What’s Your Preferred Way to Sort Your Gmail Inbox?

 Making the tips you’ve just discovered a part of your everyday routine isn’t difficult.
-For more ways to stay organized, check out how to chop down your giant email inbox and how to stop spam emails in Gmail.
+For more ways to stay organized, check out how to schedule messages in Gmail and how to auto-forward your mail between Gmail and Outlook .